Image Embedding Models: Which to Use and Why Fine-Tuning Wins in 2026

 Let's start with a bit of an introduction to the key pieces of the equation.

-Fine-tuning in machine learning involves slightly adjusting the parameters of a pre-trained model for a new, related task.
+Fine-tuning in deep learning involves slightly adjusting the parameters of pre-trained machine learning models for a new, related task.
 It's beneficial for several reasons:

 The CLIP model, known for its capacity to comprehend and link text and images, is trained on a vast internet corpus.
 However, its generalized training may not fully equip it to handle specific or specialized content.
 To maximize CLIP's potential for a particular task or domain, fine-tuning is essential.